morrisantonello/ElasticFusion/png_to_klg/README.md

 # png to klg format convertor for ElasticFusion

+This is a modified version of the png_to_klg tool by JackyLiu useful to create .klg log files from Kinect One V2 data and bag files.

 Convert [TUM RGB-D png dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset/download#freiburg1_desk) to .klg format for [Kintinuous](https://github.com/mp3guy/Kintinuous) and [ElasticFusion](https://github.com/mp3guy/ElasticFusion)

 Also work with [ICL-NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html) (TUM RGB-D Compatible PNGs)